The financial side of divorce

 - If you work with a financial professional, seek advice regarding the divorce.

 Once you've taken these immediate steps, it is time to consider the longer-term effects.
 Ask yourself these questions:

 - Look at your needs and income.
 Can you support yourself without your spouse’s income?

 - Make a list of your assets, their value and whether you own them jointly.
 Which do you want to keep or give up?

-- List your liabilities, too—loans and obligations.
+- List your liabilities, too — loans and obligations.
 Which will you keep?
-Will you be able to pay them off?
+Will you afford them on your own?

-- How will getting a divorce affect your benefits or insurance coverage?
+- How will getting a divorce affect your insurance coverage?
 Will you need to seek new coverage?

 Here are some details to check after the divorce is final:

-- Confirm that your former spouse’s name is removed from you accounts.
+- Confirm that your former spouse’s name is off your accounts.